Skip to content

 The Impact of Data Visualization on Public Sector Work

 There is no denying that data impacts nearly every aspect of our lives.
-From the time we wake up in the morning until the time we go to bed at night data can be linked to the vast majority of our activities.
-Personal data is used to access our accounts, marketing data is collected as we scroll the internet and make purchases, health data is collected during doctor visits, and broadscale demographic data is collected to understand population and cultural trends, just to name a few of the ways data is constantly impacting our lives.
+From the time we wake up in the morning until we go to bed at night, data can be linked to the vast majority of our activities.
+Personal data is used to access our accounts, marketing data is collected as we scroll the internet and make purchases, health data is collected during doctor visits, and broad-scale demographic data is collected to understand population and cultural trends, just to name a few of the ways data is constantly impacting our lives.

 Although we don’t think about very much of the data swirling around us all the time, some of it can have very significant real-world impacts.
 In fact, some of the data being collected in real-time can work towards making our lives better and safer.
 Advances in data collection are being used to come up with real-world solutions.

 These real-world applications are especially relevant in the public sector.
-Today, many of the professionals that are serving the public are capitalizing on data in order to discover trends, analyze system weaknesses, and ultimately make them more effective at doing their jobs.
-We may not always notice it, but some of the data utilized in these projects could very well save our lives one day.
+Today, many professionals serving the public are capitalizing on data to discover trends, analyze system weaknesses, and ultimately become more effective at their jobs.
+We may not always notice it, but some of the data utilized in these projects could save our lives one day.

 In Public Safety

-Real-time data analysis has a profound role to play in the world of public safety.
-For example, the technology can be used to help reduce the likelihood of traffic accidents and fatalities.
-The tech can be used to alter conditions on the roadway such as how frequently traffic lights turn or adjustable speed limits.
+Real-time data analysis has a profound role in public safety.
+For example, the technology can help reduce the likelihood of traffic accidents and fatalities.
+It can also alter conditions on the roadway, such as how frequently traffic lights turn or adjust speed limits.

 The data analytics system uses long-term crash trend data to determine what conditions typically lead to higher accident risks.
-Then it collects real-time input data from multiple different sources including things like volume of traffic, average speed of traffic, traffic control system status, and weather conditions to analyze the risk of accidents in a given area.
-If the risk is high, the system can prompt managers to make changes in traffic control systems in order to improve safety outcomes.
+Then, it collects real-time input data from multiple different sources, including things like traffic volume, average speed of traffic, traffic control system status, and weather conditions, to analyze the risk of accidents in a given area.
+If the risk is high, the system can prompt managers to make changes in traffic control systems to improve safety outcomes.

 Large, well-connected systems can add tools such as drones to get an even higher quality picture of public safety situations on the ground.
-For instance, first responders can send drones ahead of them into an area and get real-time information on the best way to respond to dangerous situations like natural disasters or technical rescues.
+For instance, first responders can send drones ahead of them into an area and get real-time information on how to respond to dangerous situations like natural disasters or technical rescues.

 This all adds up to increased situational awareness as well.
 Data intake increases perception of status, attributes, and dynamics of environmental elements.
 Those who comprehend those elements can project how they will affect the future operational environment — for example, if a wildfire were to break out, first responders and public safety officials could use current weather data, past weather and disaster data, and population figures to determine when an evacuation would need to occur.